xylusthemes/import-facebook-events/README.txt

 * Import multiple events easily
 * Show events from facebook page into WordPress
 * Upcoming Events widget
-* Works with Visual Composer ( WPBackery Page Builder ).
+* Works with WPBackery Page Builder.
 Support for more page builders is on the way :)

 ><strong>New All in one Event Import Tool!</strong><br>
 >We’ve developed bulk event imports tool.
 This add-on service for The Events Calendar allows you import events from your favorite sources like Facebook, Meetup, Eventbrite, iCalendar, and ICS.